Are Heel Pain and Menopause Related?

 3. Get Rid of High Heels

-A variety of foot complications are caused due to high heels.
+Foot complications are caused due to high heels.
 If you have heel pain and are in the menopausal stage, it’s time to switch your high heels with comfortable shoes to let your feet breathe.
+My advice would be not to wear heels that exceed a height of two inches.
+Also, when selecting shoes, ensure they aren’t too tight or big.
+In both cases, it could aggravate heel and foot pain.

 4. Look for Softer Surfaces